Understanding the Hamiltonian Monte Carlo through its Physics Fundamentals and Examples: An introduction to Hamiltonian Mechanics

-The manner in which reversibility is achieved in Hamiltonian dynamics, as stated and demonstrated in \cite{hand}, is according to theorem \ref{teorever}.
-This is accomplished by following the trajectory arising from Hamilton's equations over a period of time $\varepsilon$, where the sign of the generalized momentum $p$ is changed.
+Reversibility in Hamiltonian dynamics, as shown in \cite{hand} and stated in Theorem \ref{teorever}, is achieved by following the trajectory generated by Hamilton's equations for a time $\varepsilon$ while reversing the sign of the generalized momentum.